 1979 Strider, based on a story by Leo Tolstoy, comes to the Helen Hayes Theatre after first being seen at the Chelsea Theatre Center.
 Gerald Hiken stars as a horse named Strider and is saddled with the part for 27 weeks.

-1994 Eileen Atkins and Vanessa Redgrave star in the Zoe Caldwell-directed Vita and Virginia, which opens tonight at the Union Square Theatre.
-The story follows that of Virginia Woolf, whom Atkins has played before in A Room of One's Own.
+1994 Eileen Atkins and Vanessa Redgrave star in the Zoe Caldwell-directed Vita and Virginia, based on the correspondence between Vita Sackville-West and Virginia Woolf, at the Union Square Theatre.
+Atkins had previously played Woolf in a 1991 Off-Broadway stage adaptation of A Room of One's Own.
 This show, which The Times calls a "literary tea-for-two," runs 29 performances.

-1999 Carol Burnett raises a glass with fellow partygoers John Barrowman, George Hearn, Ruthie Henshall and Bronson Pinchot as they try Putting It Together, which opened tonight at the Ethel Barrymore Theatre.
+1999 Carol Burnett raises a glass with fellow partygoers John Barrowman, George Hearn, Ruthie Henshall, and Bronson Pinchot as they try Putting It Together at the Ethel Barrymore Theatre.
 The cocktail party is a front to perform a "review" of songs by Stephen Sondheim.
 The show was conceptualized and created by Sondheim in 1992, when it was produced in London by Cameron Mackintosh.
 It then came to Off Broadway starring Julie Andrews.
-Now on Broadway at last, the show will run 101 performances.
+Now on Broadway at last, the show runs 101 performances.

-2004 The national tour of the new Disney musical On the Record, featuring more than 50 songs from the Disney catalogue, bows at Cleveland's Palace Theatre, starring Emily Skinner and Brian Sutherland.
-It will continue through summer 2005 but not go to Broadway.
+2004 The national tour of the new Disney musical On the Record, featuring more than 50 songs from the Disney catalog, bows at Cleveland's Palace Theatre, starring Emily Skinner and Brian Sutherland.
+It continues through summer 2005 but not go to Broadway.

 2010 Simon Bent's Elling, an odd-couple comedy about two inmates from a mental institution who are given a shot at living on their own, opens on Broadway at the Ethel Barrymore Theatre.
-Directed by Doug Hughes, the cast includes Brendan Fraser, Denis O'Hare, Jennifer Coolidge, Richard Easton and Jeremy Shamos.
-The production will close the following Sunday, after 9 performances.
+Directed by Doug Hughes, the cast includes Brendan Fraser, Denis O'Hare, Jennifer Coolidge, Richard Easton, and Jeremy Shamos.
+The production closes the following Sunday, after 9 performances.

 2013 The world premiere of Amanda Peet's The Commons of Pensacola opens Off-Broadway at Manhattan Theatre Club.
 Blythe Danner and Sarah Jessica Parker star in the play about a women who was forced to leave her luxurious New York life after her husband's Wall Street scam became headline news.